Unlocked: The Real science of Screen time (and how to spend it better)

 So stop worrying about scrolling through Twitter, stop feeling guilty for not doing a digital detox, and feel free to read this book on your phone, at night, in bed – because the stuff about blue light from screens preventing you from sleeping is not what it seems.

-Unlocked: The Real Science of Screen Time (and how to spend it better) is Pete's second book, to be published by Piatkus in 2024.
+Unlocked: The Real Science of Screen Time (and how to spend it better) is Pete's second book, and is available now.